-Skin is not as resistant to the effects of the sun during and after menopause, so it is doubly important that you use sunblock every time that you leave the house.
+Skin is not as resistant to the effects of the sun during and after menopause, so it is doubly essential that you use sunblock every time you leave the house.
 Sunscreen protects your skin from harmful ultraviolet rays that can cause darkening of the skin and age spots.
 Regularly using sunscreen is also one of the best ways to protect yourself from developing dangerous skin cancers.

-There are many cleansers and lotions marketed specifically towards aging or sensitive skin, each with different ingredients.
+There are many cleansers and lotions marketed specifically toward aging or sensitive skin, each with different ingredients.
 It can be confusing to sort out which product will work best to keep your skin healthy and supple.
 This list will help you learn more about how the components in your skincare products make menopause a little easier.

 Products containing retinol are powerful weapons in the fight against aging skin.
 They speed up cell turnover, essentially regenerating your skin at a faster pace.
 Unfortunately, products with retinol can be harsh and damaging to sensitive skin.
 Retinoids come in several different concentrations.
 It may be wise to start with the gentlest formulation, retinyl palmitate, and work your way up to the preparation that works best for you.

 Ferulic acid, also known as hydroxycinnamic acid, is a powerful agent that battles free radicals in the skin.
-Free radicals can lead to signs of aging such as age spots and wrinkles.
+Free radicals can lead to signs of aging, such as age spots and wrinkles.
 Although it is not effective at repairing damage already done to the skin, it is quite effective as a shield against the formation of new free radicals on the skin.
 It is particularly effective when used in conjunction with vitamin C.

 Mandelic acid, derived from bitter almonds, is an effective exfoliant that also treats sun damage and evens out pigmentation.
 It has a larger molecular structure than glycolic acid, making it slightly less irritating to the skin.
 Mandelic acid is often seen in place of glycolic acid in peels and is less likely to result in rebound pigmentation.